Back to California

 Limits and Unknowns

-• The bill does not specify what happens if public water systems do not comply with the new requirements.
+• The bill does not specify what happens if a public water system fails to submit an assessment on time.

 • It is unclear how this will affect existing housing development projects that are already in progress.